Trump administration slams NATO ally Turkey for weapon test

 The State Department separately called Turkey’s test unacceptable and a “clear step in the wrong direction.”

-“The United States has been clear on our expectation that the S-400 system should not be operationalized,” the State Department added.
+“The United States has been clear on our expectation that the S-400 system should not be operationalized,” State Department spokeswoman Morgan Ortagus said in a statement.
 “We have also been clear on the potential serious consequences for our security relationship if Turkey activates the system.”

+For months, the administration has warned Ankara that it risks U.S. sanctions under the Countering America’s Adversaries Through Sanctions Act if the S-400 system is activated.

 On a technical level, the U.S. government’s concern is that the S-400 could be used by Turkey to gather data on the capabilities of the American-made F-35 stealth fighter jet, and that the information could end up in Russian hands.
 More broadly, Washington sees this weapon purchase as a slap at NATO and a violation of allies’ commitment to move away from Russian defense equipment.